Carbon Free Future

 Scenario: Pandemic / Mass Casualty

-Action: Divert oxygen co-product from SOEC to NHS first
+Action: Divert oxygen co-product from HTSE to NHS first

 Result: Hospitals get priority access in crisis conditions, with surplus oxygen then available for steel, glass, cement, wastewater treatment, chemicals, and other domestic industrial users.